nanoframework/nf-Community-Contributions/drivers/Shift-Register-74HC595/README.md

 ## Understanding the software

-- The driver is first initialized by calling the constructor like this HC595 ShiftRegister = new HC595(Clock, Data, Latch);
+- The driver is first initialized by calling the constructor like this HC595 ShiftRegister = new HC595(Clock, Data, Latch)

 - The pin state is changed by the method SetPin(Pin,State) Example: ShiftRegister.SetPin(7, false)